“Trust is not a default. It is work and it is intentional. It is structured and it is disciplined.” Rex Miller , Author & Culture Change Expert

 Here’s one thing you can do today to build trust with your teams at work:

 Have a specific conversation about one element of trust that is working and lacking with someone on your team.
 Don’t use the word ‘trust’ in that conversation.

-Dig deeper to find out how much trust you have in your workplace relationships: Contact us today for a Quick Trust Diagnostic!
+Dig deeper to find out how much trust you have in your workplace relationships, communication strategies, and employee engagement: Contact us today for a Quick Trust Diagnostic!